 The gutter in the mounting ring

 Attach the mounting ring to the hull and allow the epoxy to fully set before you attach the transducer.

 Prior to screwing the transducer to the mounting ring apply a thin layer of petroleum jelly to the face of the transducer.
 This will allow for a better contact between the surface of the transducer and the hull.

 Screw the transducer into the mounting ring, making sure a firm contact has been made with the hull.
 However, make sure not to over tighten as this could cause the epoxy to break.
 It is very important to note that you do not remove the cable from the transducer.

 Run the cables to where the Sonihull controller will be located.

 Mounting The Control Box

 The Sonihull system requires very little maintenance, this allows you a lot of flexibility when figuring out where to mount the control box.
 You can mount this out of sight such as a cupboard or engine room, giving your installation a nice clean look.
-As long as the location is dry and above the water line, with suitable access to mains and DC power you'll be fine.
+As long as the location is dry and above the water line, with suitable access to mains and DC power, the Sonihull will be operational.